 - The Writing Sample is a piece of your written work (in English or French), such as a term paper.
 It need not be on a topic in your proposed research area.
-Submit one writing sample only, preferably not exceeding 15 pages double-spaced.
+Submit one writing sample only.
 The writing sample should be as recent as possible and should provide evidence of your ability at an advanced level.
 Please submit your writing sample in PDF format.

 - All applicants are required to upload one electronic or scanned transcript from each post-secondary institution attended.
 The School of Graduate Studies online application instructions explain how to do this.
 Admissions decisions will be made on the basis of the scanned transcript; however, if you accept an offer of admission, you will then be required to send official paper transcript(s) to our department.

 - Scores on English Proficiency Tests: All applicants whose primary language is not English and who are graduates of a non-Canadian university whose language of instruction is not English must satisfy the School of Graduate Studies requirements for English-Language Proficiency; scores should be reported directly to the University of Toronto (Enrolment Services) by the testing agency, electronically for TOEFL or IELTS; or by mail from MELAB.